 Love good books?
 Love competitions?
 Get in on the Battle of the Books this Spring!

 We only have ten spots left!
 Grab a group of friends, register a team, and get ready to have fun!
-You can find all the details here on the Battle of the Books tab.
+You can find all the details on the Battle of the Books tab.
 Grades 6, 7, and 8 are invited to join in for a night of fun, trivia, costumes, and prizes.
 Turn in your registration forms soon - only the first 60 teams to register will be able to compete!